-Prescribing individualised natural treatments
+- Prescribing individualised natural treatments

-Simply put, Solving Insomnia Through Naturopathy entails the use of natural modalities to treat insomnia.
-These include, but are not limited to, behavioural techniques, acupuncture, diet, herbs, relaxation techniques and lifestyle changes.
+Simply put, solving Insomnia through Naturopathy entails the use of natural modalities for the treatment.
+These include but are not limited to, behavioural techniques, acupuncture, diet, herbs, relaxation techniques and lifestyle changes

 The very first step is to change the affected individual’s lifestyle.
 We live in a modern, fast-paced world where many factors contribute to insomnia.
-Thus, it is vital to change certain patterns in our routines, such as late-night TV viewing or excessive consumption of alcohol or caffeine.
+Thus, it is vital to change certain patterns in our routines, such as late-night TV viewing or excessive alcohol or caffeine consumption.
 These factors can aggravate insomnia.
 If insomnia still exists, supportive elements can be used, such as herbs.

 In a nutshell, naturopathy seeks to treat the person as a whole.
-With the incorporation of natural treatment, affected individuals notice a substantial difference in their overall sense of wellbeing.
+With the incorporation of natural treatment, affected individuals notice a substantial difference in their overall well-being.